platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Transfer project ownership

-If you want to transfer a project to a different organization, please [submit a support ticket](../overview/get-support.md) from the current project to ask for the transfer.
+To transfer a project to a different organization, [submit a support ticket](../overview/get-support.md) from the current project to ask for the transfer.

 Ownership transfer automatically transfers subscription charges to the new organization.

+## Transfer organization ownership

+To transfer an organization to a different owner, first make sure that user is part of the organization.
+If they aren't yet, [add them](#add-a-new-user).
+Then [submit a support ticket](../overview/get-support.md) from the current organization to ask for the transfer.